 - Acceptable scores in the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT).
 Note: This requirement is waived for applicants that already possess a master’s degree (in any field).
 It also may be waived for applicants that have a cumulative G.P.A. of 3.5 or higher.

 - The online application for admission.

-- Three letters of recommendation using the La Salle recommendation form.
+- Three letters of recommendation.
 This should include a college professor who can assess the applicant’s academic qualifications and abilities as well as a supervisor who can assess the applicant’s professional qualifications, abilities, and motivation for enrolling in this program.

-- Work experience (paid or volunteer) in an area related to counseling or the mental health field.
+- Work experience (paid or volunteer) in an area related to counseling or the mental health field is considered.

 - A personal statement that includes the following:You have made the decision to apply to La Salle’s Master’s Program in Professional Clinical Counseling.
 This is a professional program designed to train you to become a licensed professional counselor (LPC).
 In your statement, please include what professionalism means to you with regard to you becoming a LPC.
 In addition, please include some information about yourself, your intentions concerning your academic and career paths, why you choose the La Salle’s Master’s Program, your expectations of the program, what you will contribute to the program, and what you believe you will eventually contribute to the mental health field.

 - Evidence of the ability to meet the qualifications, both academic and professional, required for field placement in the profession.

 Life experience is valued and therefore some preference will be given applicants who present relevant work experience, either paid or volunteer.

 Deadlines for submission of completed applications are as follows:

 - For entry into the Fall semester: no later than August 15